-- a.
-An attempt to force the other party to agree by means of an emotional ploy.
-Negotiators intimidate by: - (1) Using anger - (2) Increasing the appearance of legitimacy - (3) Guilt
+- a) An attempt to force the other party to agree by means of an emotional ploy.
+Negotiators intimidate by: - (1) Using anger; - (2) Increasing the appearance of legitimacy; - (3) Guilt.

-7. Aggressive behavior
+7. Aggressive behavior.

-- a.
-Aggressive tactics include: - (1) Relentless push for further concessions - (2) Asking for the best offer early in negotiations - (3) Asking the other party to explain and justify his/her proposals a.
-Snow jobs occur when negotiators overwhelm the other party with so much information that he/she has trouble determining which facts are real or important, and which are distractions.
+- a) Aggressive tactics include: - (1) Relentless push for further concessions; - (2) Asking for the best offer early in negotiations; - (3) Asking the other party to explain and justify his/her proposals.

-8. Snow job
+8. Snow job.